RobTAT/cosmo/README.md

 <!-- ``` -->

 ## Laundry List
+- [ ] add the specific version for the packages in "reguirements.txt".
+- [ ] add a link to a paper in which COSMO is proposed/described.
 - [ ] make all prints conditional on verbose flag
 - [ ] fill all the doc strings
 - [ ] profile the code.